PopovEvgeniy/sffdecompiler/readme.txt

                  Mugen graphics extractor by Popov Evgeniy Alekseyevich

-            Some code was take from Sff extract by Osuna Richert Christophe
+            Some code taken from Sff extract by Osuna Richert Christophe

-                             Version 1.8.9
+                             Version 1.9

 System requirement